You’ve got USDT or USDC sitting on an exchange, but is it safe? Is that the smartest way to store your stablecoins?

 It’s easy to think all stablecoins are the same because they’re all pegged to the dollar, right?
 But if you’ve been in crypto for a while, you know stable doesn’t always mean safe.

-Each stablecoin is backed, managed, and protected differently, and those systems can fail in different ways.
+Each stablecoin is backed and managed differently.
+That means they can fail in different ways.

-Remember UST?
-It was once worth over $18 billion before crashing from $1 to less than a cent in 2022.
-Holders who thought they owned digital dollars were left with almost nothing.
+Remember UST, the stablecoin that collapsed?
+It was once worth over $18 billion in market cap before crashing from $1 to less than a cent in 2022.
+Holders who believed they owned digital dollars lost almost everything.

-Even USDC, one of the most trusted stablecoins, dropped to $0.87 when Silicon Valley Bank failed in 2023.
-Yes, USDC recovered unlike UST, but that moment exposed that even safe stablecoins depend on banks, governments, and business decisions beyond your control.
+Even USDC, a well-known stablecoin, dropped to $0.87 when Silicon Valley Bank failed in 2023.
+Yes, USDC recovered, unlike UST.
+But that moment made one thing clear.
+Even safe stablecoins rely on banks, governments, and business choices outside your control.

 It won’t matter that you were careful.
-What will matter is that you didn’t diversify.
+What will matter is that you didn’t diversify your stablecoin storage.

 How to Store Your Stablecoins Safely